 The biggest event in the sport of rugby will commence on 20th September 2019 in Japan.
 Fans around the globe are enthusiastically awaiting the start of the tournament that will see 20 international teams play their best games for ultimate glory.

 While the players have been busy preparing for the most important tournament of their sporting careers, the fans are constantly engaged in analysing the teams to predict the most likely winner of the tournament.
 In fact, the true rugby fans eat, drink and sleep rugby at all times of the day and night!
 If you too are one such rugby-enthusiast, there are great ways to enjoy your favourite hobby even during off-seasons.
 One of the best is Rugby Star online slots at All Slots Casino, which is one of the best online casinos out there.
 It’s safe, secure and offers all sorts of different casino games, from baccarat to roulette, and even actual sports betting.
-Plus, you can even avail yourself of free spins from All Slots Casino when you sign-up with them for the first time!

 Just like any competition, the Rugby World Cup too has had its ups and downs over the past few years.
 However, with the dates approaching fast, the teams are all set, and so is the host nation.